hemingchen/RoboND-Map-My-World-Robot/README.md

 ```

 ## Virtual World Setup
-This project requires the robot to SLAM in both a Udacity provided environment and a custom environment.
+This project requires the robot to SLAM in both a Udacity provided virtual world and a custom virtual world.

 ### Udacity World
 The Udacity provided environment is a kitchen-dining space consists of 3 segments - an unoccupied small space, a kitchen space and a dining space.
 The robot needs to go over each space multiple times to generate enough loop closures and create an accurate map of the environment.
 A screenshot is given below.